trpc/trpc/.github/pull_request_template.md

 What changes are made in this PR?
 Is it a feature or a bug fix?

 <!--
-Note: once you create a Pull Request, we will automatically fix auto-fixable lint issues in your branch -->
+Note: once you create a Pull request, we will automatically fix auto-fixable lint issues in your branch -->

 ## ✅ Checklist